JakeHub852/bloodborne-blind/lore.md

 * Alfred’s hints about Byrgenwerth foreshadow an internal schism within the Healing Church.
 * The **Blood Gem Workshop Tool** links blood manipulation directly to weapon empowerment.
 * The **Monocular** could symbolise striving for clarity amid growing madness.

+### Session 05

+* Gehrman appears to dwell alone beyond the Workshop — disconnected from the Dream unless summoned.
+* The **Stump of the Nightmare** may hold hidden purpose.
+* Hostility toward “outsiders” is spreading — hints at deeper societal fractures in Yharnam.
+* The Cathedral Ward may serve as a refuge for survivors, suggesting some still maintain hope or order.